tagazok/my-workshops/static-web-apps/tutorial.md

 ### Getting user information

 Once your user is authenticated, you can retrieve the user's information by fetching the url `/.auth/me`.
-This will return JSON containing a clientPrincipal object.
+This will return some JSON containing a clientPrincipal object.
 If the object is null, the user is not authenticated.
 Otherwise, the object contains data like the provider, the roles and the username.

 ```json
 {